funthere/terraform-iosxe/Readme.md

 You can start the server by running `go run api/main.go` or `make startapi` from the root of the repository.
 This will start the server on `localhost:3001`

-You can optionally provide a file containing json to seed the server by providing a seed flag; `go run api/main.go -seed seed.json`

 ### Authentication

 An non-empty `Authorization` header must be provided with all requests.
 The server will reject any requests without this.